hyperledger-labs/splice/README.md

 To prevent accidental changes to dar files, we commit their current package IDs with the repo, in daml/dars.lock.
 CI verifies that those package IDs are correct.
-If you intentionally make changes in daml code, please run `build-tools/dars-lock` and commit the updated `dars.lock` file along with your dar changes.
+If you intentionally make changes in daml code, please run `sbt damlDarsLockFileUpdate` and commit the updated `dars.lock` file along with your dar changes.

 ### Bumping Our Canton fork